ReneCapella/Pantry/README.md

 6. Write your amazing code, make sure it passes lighthouse accessibility tests, make sure tests are passing, clean up debug and: `git add`, `git commit -m "PANTRY-<issue number> My detailed commit message here"`, `git push`
 7. Open a pull request
 8. Assign René to code review, add a detailed explanation of how test your feature, point to beta.

+# Future
+Pantry is off to a great start, and I have several ideas I think will take this productto the next level.
+- push notifications for when food is marked as recalled
+- machine learning to help generate purchasing and planning for producers, retailers and consumers
+- Google cloud deployment for the machine learning, security and scalability

+# The Team
+Pantry was born out of multiple brainstorming and research iterations while finding a solution that could be simple but impactful.
+René Capella lead the sessions, planning.
+René also designed and implemented the rails application.

+The project was followed closely by Khalid who provided constant design feedback and encouragement.
+All progress was posted to a public discord community where members were encouraged to oversee and offer thoughts and impressions.
+A HUGE THANK YOU is due to all the members of the Google Developer Student Club at North Seattle College for the support and feedback.

+The project was overseen by Bill Barry, the Computer Science Full-time faculty and Deptartment Coordinator at North Seattle College.